 - Soul Eater gives us Death The Kid, son of the Grim Reaper, who is a teenager in a perfectly symmetrical suit.

 - Michio Yuki and Detective Meguro from MW.

 - Code Geass has a slightly more intricately sharp dressed man in Lelouch vi Britannia's alter-ego, Zero.
 Fashioned with gold trimmings, his purple tailed suit and cravat are impeccably sharp.
 That's good, because it draws attention away from the fact that his pants and his shoes are sown together.

-- Bleach: Ryuuken Ishida is the Director of Karakura General Hospital and is never seen wearing anything other than smart suits.
-In a flashback arc to his teenage years, the most casual he ever gets even then is "casual smart".
-He'll fight in his suits and, being a quincy, usually wears white suits making him a Badass in a Nice Suit and a Man in White as well.
+- Ryuuken Ishida is the Director of Karakura General Hospital and almost never appears in anything but a perfectly pressed suit and tie.
+In a flashback arc to his teenage years, the most dressed-down he ever gets even then is "business casual".
+He'll fight in his suits and, being a Quincy, favors the color white, making him a Badass in a Nice Suit and a Man in White as well.
 Basically, he's got all non-evil angles covered.

 - Batman: Being a celebrity and the CEO of a huge, wealthy company, Bruce Wayne tends to wear suits a lot in his "day" persona.
-So do Tim Drake and Dick Grayson on occasion, and my word do they look good in them!
+So do Tim Drake and Dick Grayson on occasion, and they look good in them!